 Electronic Copy (PDF) in Princeton's Institutional Repository, DataSpace: Beginning in the fall of 2011, dissertations that are not embargoed will be available through the internet in full-text via Princeton's digital repository, DataSpace.

 Interlibrary Loan: Dissertations that are not under embargo are available through Interlibrary Loan to libraries in the United States and Canada, either through hard copy or PDF.
 If PDFs are available, they can be sent internationally.

 Master’s degree students are required to submit two bound copies of their thesis to the Princeton University Archives at the Mudd Manuscript Library.
-For formatting guidelines, follow the instructions for the bound volumes in the Mudd Dissertation Requirements.
-Master's degree students are not required to submit to the ProQuest UMI ETD Administrator website.
-No paperwork is required.
+For formatting guidelines, follow the instructions for the bound volumes in the Princeton University Archives Dissertation Formatting Requirements.

 One non-circulating, bound copy of each thesis is held in the collection of the University Archives.
 One circulating, bound copy of each thesis may also be available.
 Information about theses can be found in Princeton University Library's main catalog.

 For additional information, contact the Mudd Manuscript Library at 609-258-6345, or firstname.lastname@example.org